Ojas-Singh/Re-Glyco/README.md

 ```

-# GlycoShape API Documentation
+# Re-Glyco API Documentation

 This document provides the details needed to utilize the API endpoints for GlycoShape, a service for protein glycosylation modeling.
 Please note that this API is currently unreleased and subject to change.
-The server address is `glycoshape.healoor.me:5000`.
+The server address is `glycoshape.healoor.me:8000`.

 ## /available_glycans - GET